obieewan/elixir_trainings/README.md

-2nd run for Hangman from Coding Gnome
+2nd run for Hangman from Coding Gnome Practice